 - Pick flowers, grasses, and ferns in the late morning, right after dew has evaporated.
+They need to be dry, not dewy.

 - If you can’t press the flowers right away, place them in a ziplock bag and store them in the refrigerator.